Years after hushed-up death, airman's sacrifice recognized

 families," Obama said to a packed room of attendees.
 "The

 greatest memorial of all to Dick Etchberger is the spirit

 that we feel today: the love that inspired him to serve, the

 Etchberger's sons received a standing ovation when they took

-the stage to receive their father's medal and shake hands with
+the stage to receive their father's medal and shake hands

 The White House presents the award to military members who

 distinguish themselves “conspicuously by gallantry above and

 beyond the call of duty.”
 By “exposing himself to

 enemy fire in order to place his three surviving wounded